-Rapid tests for COVID-19 could potentially be useful in giving people instant advice about self-isolation and blocking spread of the virus, but only if these tests are accurate.
+Rapid tests for COVID-19 could potentially be useful in giving people instant advice, guide potential treatment, and help block the spread of the virus, but only if these tests are accurate.

 Who has made the rapid tests for COVID-19?